• Home

 • More expensive than a dry food

-5. Stella & Chewy's Chick Chick Chicken
+5. Stella & Chewy's Freeze-Dried Raw Chick, Chick

 Stella and Chewy’s dinner morsels are ideal when you want to ensure your cat is getting nothing but the very best ingredients in their food.
-The freeze-dried raw dinner morsels are made with 98% cage-free chicken.
-This food also contains taurine and probiotics for better dietary health.

 Made in the USA, the all-natural foods are minimally processed to give your kitties the organic eating experience they might have had in nature.
-You can even mix these morsels with other foods if you want to give your kitty a boost of extra protein and nutrition.

 • Excellent packaging with minimal smell